CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-database-profileids.md

-# REST API: requesting profile identifiers
+# REST API: GET database profile identifiers

 It’s very easy to request just the IDs of profiles in a database.
 Just send an HTTP GET request to the following URL: